blob: 20ca685ec430c00760a72da425a3c32ece12b28c [file] [log] [blame] [edit]

 // captures everything kMax+1 and above.

-BASE_EXPORT void UmaHistogramExactLinear(const std::string& name,
+BASE_EXPORT void UmaHistogramExactLinear(std::string_view name,

 int sample,